minhtuan2000/sparkify/README.md

 ## Directories

-`Sparkify.ipynb` and `Sparkify.html` are the main Jupyter Notebook and its corresponding HTML version.
+- `Sparkify.ipynb` and `Sparkify.html` are the main Jupyter Notebook and its corresponding HTML version.

-The folder `graphs` contains some useful visualizations.
+- `graphs` contains some useful visualizations.

 ## Getting started